-If you have accrued e-TAG fines or other speeding fines, have not yet had a visit from the sheriff and have not been bailed to appear at Court, you can still contest the infringements or at least have the penalty rates significantly reduced.
+If you have accrued e-TAG fines or other speeding fines that remain unpaid, have not yet had a visit from the sheriff and have not been bailed to appear at Court, you can still contest the infringements or at least have the penalty rates significantly reduced.

 In some circumstances you should write to the infringements registrar to apply to revoke the infringement warrant/s.
 If successful, the original infringements could be re-issued without many of the penalty rates that have been added.
-When should you make an application to revoke is a question that should be discussed with a lawyer that has experience handling infringement warrants.
-We have handled hundreds of these types of cases, look to the right of the page to see just a few examples.
+When you should make an application to revoke is a question that should be discussed with a lawyer who has experience handling infringement warrants.
+We have handled hundreds of these types of cases.
+Look to the right of the page to see just a few examples.

 In either circumstance you should get a lawyer.
-These are some of the few matters that cannot be appealed to the County Court.
+These are amongst the few matters that cannot be appealed to the County Court.
 If a Magistrate imposes an immediate prison sentence this cannot be reviewed other than by way of judicial review in the Supreme Court.

-You can also seek further time, ask for payment plans to be entered into in lieu of prison and for amounts to be converted to community service.
+There are also other options available.
+You could seek further time, ask for payment plans to be entered into in lieu of prison or for amounts to be converted to community service, depending on the amount.